Curve review: An app to combine all your cards

 What is Curve?

 Curve is a fintech company operating in the banking and payments space.
-It was founded in the UK in 2015 by entrepreneur Shachar Bialick and now has over 500,000 customers across Europe.
+It was founded in the UK in 2015 by entrepreneur Shachar Bialick and now has over 4.5 million customers across Europe.

 Curve acts as the meeting point for all of your payment accounts, allowing you to keep track of your money – and spend it – whichever bank or credit account it’s being held in.
-You can use your Curve debit card to make transactions from any account that is registered to your Curve app.
+You can use your Curve debit card to make transactions from any funding source that’s added into your Curve Wallet.
 In other words, you can load all of your Visa and Mastercard debit cards and credit cards onto the app, and then use the Curve card to pay with any of them.

 By connecting all your accounts, Curve also works as a virtual bookkeeper.
 So rather than looking through a mountain of receipts or tabs of online statements, Curve keeps a record and lets you know what you’ve been spending.